I think you’ll agree with me when I say:

-There are countless ways to organize vertically rather than horizontally.
-Become creative with your organizing efforts and you will be surprised by how much space is freed up.
+There are countless ways to organize vertically instead of horizontally.
+When you become creative with your organizing efforts and find new ways to organize the things in your house you will be pleasantly surprised by how much space is freed up.

 21. START A MEAL PLAN

-Dinner time is often a time of complete chaos.
-Your kids may be constantly asking what’s for dinner and you may be feeling stressed out because you don’t know what to make, and dinner time is quickly approaching (or already long past).
+In most homes, dinnertime is quite often a time of complete chaos.
+Your kids are hungry and want to know what’s for dinner.
+You’re probably feeling stressed out because you don’t know what to make, and everyone’s getting grumpy because they’re hungry.

 What is your biggest struggle with organizing?
 Which one of these habits of extremely organized people do you struggle the most with?
 I’d love to hear from you!

 25 Things to Get Rid of Today That You Won’t Miss

 20 Things You Need to Declutter From Your Home Right Now